Outer-Product-Free Sets for Polynomial Optimization and Oracle-Based Cuts: Introduction

 \section{Introduction}

 Consider a generic mathematical program of the following form

-Here $P:=\{x\in \mathbb{R}^n|Ax\leq b\}$ is a polyhedral set, $c \in \mathbb{R}^n$, and $S \subset \mathbb{R}^n$ is a closed set.
-This paper concerns the construction of linear programming (LP) relaxations of the form $\min c^Tx | x \in P_0$ with some polyhedron $P_0$ defining the relaxed feasible region, $P_0 \supseteq S\cap P$.
-A natural choice of relaxation is to set $P_0 := P$; however, this may be a poor approximation of the original problem.
-This paper focuses generating effective polyhedral relaxations via cutting-plane algorithms; this cutting plane approach is crucial to branch-and-cut methods (e.g. \cite{padberg1991branch,belotti2013mixed,tawarmalani2005polyhedral,audet2000branch,misener2015dynamically}) for global optimization.
-At each iteration we have a vector $\bar x \notin S \cap P$ which is an extreme point optimal solution to the current relaxation; a halfspace $H$ is generated such that $H\supseteq S\cap P$ and $\bar x \notin H$.
-We obtain a sequence $P_0,P_1,...,P_k$ of polyhedra containing the feasible region; thus the associated relaxations can all be solved efficiently with linear programming (as long as $P_0$ and the cuts are described with rational data), providing iteratively tighter dual bounds for the original problem.
+Here $P:=\{x\in \mathbb{R}^n|Ax\leq b\}$ is a polyhedral set, $c \in \mathbb{R}^n$ is a given cost vector, and $S \subset \mathbb{R}^n$ is a closed set.
+The natural linear programming (LP) relaxation $\min \{ c^Tx \, |\, x \in P \}$ provides a computationally tractable lower bound to the original problem's optimal objective value.
+However, $P$ may be a poor outer-approximation or relaxation of the true feasible region $S \cap P$.
+This paper concerns the generation of stronger polyhedral relaxations via cutting-plane algorithm, i.e. the dynamic generation of cuts or valid (i.e. not removing points in $S \cap P$) linear inequalities to produce a sequence of (say, $k$) tighter relaxations: $P \supset P_1 \supset ... \supset P_k \supseteq S\cap P$.
+This cutting plane approach is crucial to branch-and-cut methods (e.g. \cite{padberg1991branch,belotti2013mixed,tawarmalani2005polyhedral,audet2000branch,misener2015dynamically}) for global optimization, and may be used to augment convex relaxations in general.

 There are many ways to generate cuts such as: disjunctions \cite{balas1998disjunctive}, lift-and-project \cite{lovasz1991cones}, algebraic arguments (e.g. \cite{gomory1972some,gomory1958outline,marchand2001aggregation,atamturk2010conic}), combinatorics (see \cite{wolsey2014integer}), and convex outer-approximation (e.g. \cite{kelley1960cutting}).
 We adopt the geometric perspective, in which cuts are derived from convex forbidden zones, or $S$-free sets.
-The convexity requirement on $S$-free sets is essential in the generation of intersection cuts \cite{balas1971intersection}, although nonconvex forbidden zones with special structure can also be used to generate cuts (e.g. cross cuts \cite{li2008cook}).
+The convexity requirement on $S$-free sets is essential in standard intersection cuts \cite{balas1971intersection}, although nonconvex sets can be exploited in special cases (e.g. \cite{li2008cook}).